 A major bonus is that the remote is pretty and doesn’t beg to be hidden.
 This has replaced the previous two bulky remotes we had and I’m all for reducing clutter.

 On that same note, that little cord sticking out the bottom of the TV is a miracle compared to the jumble of cords we had before.
 To completely hide the power cord, it’s ideal to have an outlet behind the TV and all that would be left hanging out is the incredibly thin Invisible Connection cord (also in the photo, but you can’t see it!) that connects to the One Connect box.
 I keep that box hidden in the cabinet below, which is still able to pick up reception from the remote and further minimizes clutter.

-Did you notice as well that the art changed??
+Did you notice as well that the art changed?
 I love this art too and generally enjoy how easily I can change it depending on my mood or if I want to switch things up without the huge commitment of bringing more art home.
 There really is something for every style in the gallery, though I am partial to the black and white ones as you know.

 I always wanted to display a larger piece of art on this wall as the main focal point, but with our previous TV that wouldn’t have worked out.
-Now that The Frame has become that art, I’ve also been able to reduce the amount of art hanging on the wall, another design change that I wanted to do all along.
+Now that The Frame has become that art (this one is 65″), I’ve also been able to reduce the amount of art hanging on the wall, another design change that I wanted to do all along.
 It feels even less cluttered and more in tune with the minimal aesthetic of our home.
 Seems dramatic to call it life-changing, but it is!
 It’s like I’ve been freed up to design this space exactly how I want it.

 Have any of you had the same TV woes as I did?
 Where would you put The Frame in your home?